mrhavens/openmaint_docker/README.md

 ### What is openMAINT?

-openMAINT is web based Property & Facility Management application that is fully open source.
+openMAINT (https://www.openmaint.org/) is web based Property & Facility Management application that is fully open source.
 It is used for managing fixed and transferable physical assets such as buildings and furniture, along with related maintenance.

 ### What stack does this distro of openMAINT use?

-This is a fully functional OpenMAINT 2.0 solution using docker containers that employs the following customized stack:
+This is a fully functional openMAINT 2.0 solution using docker containers that employs the following customized stack:

 - CMDBuild 3.1.1 core
-- OpenMAINT 2.0 database dump
+- openMAINT 2.0 database dump
 - Tomcat 8.5.42
 - OpenJDK version 1.8.0_212
 - PostgreSQL 10.7